Fair Classification with Partial Feedback: An Exploration-Based Data Collection Approach: Empirical Results

 \subsection{{Adult Income Dataset}}

 We first evaluate our framework over the new Adult Income dataset which contains demographic and financial data of around 251k individuals from California \cite{ding2021retiring}.
 The task is to predict whether the annual income of an individual is above \$50k and can be employed in lending settings to determine credit risk.
 We use race and gender as protected attributes.
-The dataset is almost evenly divided w.r.t. gender, and for race, we limit the dataset to White (93\%) and Black/African-American (7\%) individuals.
+The dataset is almost evenly divided with respect to gender, and for race, we limit the dataset to White (93\%) and Black/African-American (7\%) individuals.
 Feature and pre-processing details are provided in Appendix~\ref{sec:empirical_other}.
 We present results for race in this section and results for gender are deferred to Appendix~\ref{sec:empirical_other}.
 We test our algorithm over 40 iterations and the dataset is randomly split into 40 equal parts.
 The first part, denoted by $S_0$, is used to construct the initial dataset, and the $i$-th part is the input for the $i$-th iteration.
 We create an initial dataset using $S_0$ that simulates real-world biased data settings.
-To do so, $S_0$ is divided into a labeled subset $L_0$ and an unlabeled subset $U_0$, with $L_0$ containing 90\% samples with class label 1 and only 10\% samples with class label 0, and $U_0 {=} S_0{\setminus} L_0$. $L_0$ represents decisions made by prior biased mechanisms (e.g., biased human decision-makers) that primarily accepted samples for which accurate decisions could be made.
+To do so, $S_0$ is divided into a labeled subset $L_0$ and an unlabeled subset $U_0$, with $L_0$ containing 90\% samples with class label 1 and only 10\% samples with class label 0, and $U_0 = S_0{\setminus} L_0$. $L_0$ represents decisions made by prior biased mechanisms (e.g., biased human decision-makers) that primarily accepted samples for which accurate decisions could be made.
 An initial logistic classifier ($f_0$) is trained to simulate the prior decisions.
 Assigning samples in $L_0$ with a dummy label of 1 and samples in $U_0$ with a dummy label of 0, we train $f_0$ to simulate past decision boundaries.

 We use constrained logistic regression with adjusted thresholds to compute $f_t$ at any iteration $t$.
-Utility is measured using the $\textrm{revenue}_{c_1,c_2}(\cdot)$ metric with $c_1 {=} 500$, $c_2 {=} 200$.
+Utility is measured using the $\textrm{revenue}_{c_1,c_2}(\cdot)$ metric with $c_1 = 500$ and $c_2 = 200$.
 The FDR constraint parameter $\alpha = 0.15$.
 Performance for different $\alpha$ and implementation details for the optimization program are provided in \cref{sec:empirical_other}.
-We perform 50 repetitions using a random dataset split in each repetition.
+We perform 50 repetitions using a random dataset split in each repetition.\footnote{Link to code: { \url{https://github.com/vijaykeswani/Fair-Classification-with-Partial-Feedback/}}}